Bricks and urbanism in the Indus Valley rise and decline: Introduction

 \section{Introduction}

 In the 1850s, ancient bricks stolen from ruins near Harappa, a town adjacent to the River Ravi in Punjab, Pakistan, attracted archaeological investigation.
-The bricks were first thought to be part of a Buddhist site, until \citet{Marshall1924} attributed them to an indigenous civilization of South Asia, the Indus Valley Culture (IVC, 3200--1300~BC), whose brick architecture extends back to 7000~BC and the valleys of Baluchistan \citep{Possehl1990,Jarrige1995,Kenoyer1998}.
+The bricks were first thought to be part of a Buddhist site, until Marshall \citep{Marshall1924} attributed them to an indigenous civilization of South Asia, the Indus Valley Culture (3200--1300~BC, now more aptly termed the Indus Civilization), whose brick architecture extends back to 7000~BC and the valleys of Baluchistan \citep{Possehl1990,Jarrige1995,Kenoyer1998}.

-The building material for the villages and cities of the IVC was predominantly mud brick.
-Only in the Mature phase were baked bricks used in quantity, especially for walls and floors exposed to water \citep{Possehl2002,Datta2001}.
-This phase of baked bricks coincides with the the urban phase of the IVC, with many large cities as opposed to the predominant village settlements before and after the Mature phase.
-The urban phase also spans the period where all key technologies of the IVC, including writing, shell ornaments, weights, and seals are present; these fall out of use with deurbanization after 1900~BC \citep[e.g.,][]{Kenoyer1998,Datta2001,Possehl2002,Law2007}.
+The building material for the villages and cities of the Indus Civilization was predominantly mud brick.
+Only between approximately 2600--1900~BC, in the Mature Harappan phase, were baked bricks used in quantity, especially for walls and floors exposed to water \citep{Possehl2002,Datta2001}.
+This period of baked brick usage coincides with an elevated level of urbanism, characterized by large cities as opposed to the predominant village settlements before and after the Mature phase.
+In this urban period all other Indus Civilization key technologies, including writing, shell ornaments, weights, and seals are present; these fall out of use with deurbanization after 1900~BC \citep[]{Kenoyer1998,Datta2001,Possehl2002,Law2007}.

-At the height of the Indus Civilization, there is an intimate relationship between key technologies, building material, and cities.
+At the height of the Indus Civilization, there is thus an intimate relationship between key technologies, building material, and cities.
 Or, translated into the social realm, between social and political organization, craftsmanship, and life style.
 The investigation of the combined evidence for technologies, material, and cities could then possibly inform us about the social, political, or organizational factors involved in its decline.
-We reconstruct here the chronological dynamics of brick usage by typology, and of urban area for the entire IVC from individual estimates.
-Combined with existing extensive data on Harappan artifact find sites a narrative of the rural-urban relationship of Harappans emerges.
-This relationship can provide a new point of departure for discussing the possible reasons for the mysterious IVC decline.
+We reconstruct here the chronological dynamics of brick usage by typology, and of urban area for the entire Indus domain from individual estimates.
+Combined with existing extensive data on Harappan artifact find sites a narrative of the characteristic rural-urban relationship in the Indus Civilization emerges.